Rural American history: Country life movement

-The Country Life Movement was an early 20th century American social movement which sought to improve the living conditions of America's rural residents.
+The country life movement was an early 20th century American social movement which sought to improve the living conditions of America's rural residents.
 It was sponsored by President Theodore Roosevelt and led by Professor Liberty Hyde Bailey.
 The movement focused on preserving traditional rural lifestyles while addressing poor living conditions and social problems within rural communities.
-Despite the movement's rural focus, many of its adherents were urbanites who sought to bring progressive changes and technological improvements to rural areas.
+Despite the rural focus, many of its adherents were urbanites who sought to bring progressive changes and technological improvements to rural areas.
 The main goal was to improve education, with the professionally-run consolidated school replacing the many family-run one-room schools.
 The movement had little success in changing rural ways of life; its principal successes were the promotion of agricultural extension programs and the development of national organizations to improve rural living.

 Medical issues

 Malaria and hookworm

 The urban-rural dichotomy has a medical dimension.

-Two major diseases, malaria and hookworm, historically were largely rural phenomenon.
+Two major diseases, malaria and hookworm, historically were largely rural phenomena.
 They were stamped out by large-scale efforts to clean up the environment.
-Malaria is spread by the bite of a particular species of mosquito, and is eradicated by draining stagnant water.
+Malaria is spread by the bite of a particular species of mosquito and is eradicated by draining stagnant water.

 The Rockefeller Sanitary Commission in 1910 discovered that nearly half the rural people in the poorest parts of the warmer parts of the South were infected with hookworms.
 The worms live in the small intestine, eat the best food, and leave the victim weak and listless.
 It was called the "germ of laziness."
-People were infected by walking barefoot, in grassy areas where people defecate.
-In the long run outhouses and shoes solved the problem.
-The Commission developed an easy cure.
-The person took a special medicine, then a strong laxative.
-When most residents did so the hookworms would be gone.
-The Commission helped state health departments set up eradication crusades that treated 440,000 people in 578 counties in all 121 Southern states, and ended the epidemic.
+People were infected by walking barefoot in grassy areas where people defecate.
+In the long run, outhouses and shoes solved the problem.
+The commission developed an easy cure: the person took a special medicine, then a strong laxative.
+The commission helped state health departments set up eradication crusades that treated 440,000 people in 578 counties in all 121 Southern states and ended the epidemic.

-Lack of rural medical care
+Medical care

 The Flexner Report of 1910 made for a radical change in medical education.
-It emphasized the importance of high quality. university-based, research oriented medical. education.
+It emphasized the importance of high quality. university-based, research oriented medical education.
 It had the result of closing down most of the small proprietary local schools that produced doctors for rural America.
-In 1938, rural counties with without a city of 2500 people had 69 doctors per 100,000 population, while urban counties with cities of 50,000 or more population had 174.
+In 1938, rural counties without a city of 2,500 people had 69 doctors per 100,000 population, while urban counties with cities of 50,000 or more population had 174.
 The growing shortage of physicians in rural areas, especially in the South, led to significantly inferior medical care for the populace.
 Hospital care is still largely based in cities.
 In 1997, rural areas included 20% of the nation’s population, but fewer than 11% of its physicians.

-Even worse was the dire shortage of Black doctors, almost all of whom before the 1960s were produced by two small programs at Howard University and Meharry Medical College.
+There was a shortage of Black doctors, almost all of whom before the 1960s were produced by two small programs at Howard University and Meharry Medical College.